-WISE-MD has been developed through a joint effort of New York University Medical Center, the American College of Surgeons (ACS) and the Association of Surgical Education (ASE).
+WISE-MD has been developed through a joint effort of NYU Grossman School of Medicine, the American College of Surgeons (ACS) and the Association of Surgical Education (ASE).

 A collection of 37 multimedia modules designed to enhance the teaching of common surgical problems and practices to medical students, residents, nurses, and allied health workers.

 Distributed by Aquifer on behalf of NYU Grossman School of Medicine.
 Available through an independent learning platform from your Aquifer account.